Alice C. Linsley

 The Horites commemorated the death and resurrection of Horus in a 5-day festival.
 As Plutarch noted in Isis and Osiris, 69, the first 3 days were marked by solemnity and mourning for the death of Horus.
 His death was commemorated by the planting of seeds of grain.
 On the third day, the 19th of Athyr, there was a joyful celebration of Horus’ rising to life.

 Skeptics claim that Christians based the story of Jesus on the ancient myth of Horus.
 Christians have done a poor job of answering this ridiculous claim.
 It takes more faith to believe that Christianity is the Horus myth reworked than to accept that Abraham's ancestors were Horites.
 This is why the Jews call their ancestors "Horim" and this is what is revealed by analysis of the Genesis King Lists.
 The Horites believed the promise made to their Edenic ancestors (Gen. 3:15) that a woman of their ruler-priest lines would bring forth the Son of God.
 This is the origin of Messianic expectation.

-Related reading: Mary's Ruler-Priest Lineage; Joseph's Relationship to Mary; Jesus Fulfills the Horus Myth; The Christ in Nilotic Mythology; Frank Moore Cross: Israel's God is the God of the Horites
+Related reading: Ancient Wisdom, Science and Technology; Who Were the Wise Men?; Mary's Ruler-Priest Lineage; Joseph's Relationship to Mary; Jesus Fulfills the Horus Myth; The Christ in Nilotic Mythology; Frank Moore Cross: Israel's God is the God of the Horites